j0z/PlayM/README.txt

  * Buttons on the Legacy controller can "stick" if your finger leaves the button while it is depressed
  * The server GUI is completely worthless.
  * There is no protection against connection of multiple clients (or proper handling at all).
- * The server cannot handle mouse button presses.
+ * The server cannot handle mouse button holds.
  * Client crashes if disconnected from the server.

  -------------------------------------------------------------------------------------------------------